cognitedata/cdf-fabric-replicator/README.md

 - `LAKEHOUSE_ABFSS_PREFIX`: The prefix for the Azure Blob File System Storage (ABFSS) path.
 Should match pattern `abfss://<workspace_id>@msit-onelake.dfs.fabric.microsoft.com/<lakehouse_id>`.
 Get this value by selecting "Properties" on your Lakehouse Tables location and copying "ABFS path".
 - `DPS_TABLE_NAME`: The name of the table where data point values and timestamps should be stored in Fabric.
 The replicator will create the table if it does not exist.
 - `TS_TABLE_NAME`: The name of the table where time series metadata should be stored in Fabric.
 The replicator will create the table if it does not exist.
+- `EVENT_TABLE_NAME`: The name of the table where event data should be stored in Fabric.
+The replicator will create the table if it does not exist.

 ## Fabric Extractor Variables
-- `EXTRACTOR_EVENT_PATH`: The ABFSS file path for the events table in a Fabric lakehouse.
+- `EXTRACTOR_EVENT_PATH`: The table path for the events table in a Fabric lakehouse.
+It's the relative path after the ABFSS prefix (e.g. "Tables/RawEvents")
-- `EXTRACTOR_FILE_PATH`: The ABFSS file path for the files in a Fabric lakehouse.
+- `EXTRACTOR_FILE_PATH`: The file path for the files in a Fabric lakehouse.
+It's the relative path after the ABFSS prefix (e.g. "Files/Tanks.png")
-- `EXTRACTOR_RAW_TS_PATH`: The ABFSS file path for the gittimeseries table in a Fabric lakehouse.
+- `EXTRACTOR_RAW_TS_PATH`: The file path for the gittimeseries table in a Fabric lakehouse.
+It's the relative path after the ABFSS prefix (e.g. "Tables/RawTS")
 - `EXTRACTOR_DATASET_ID`: Specifies the ID of the extractor dataset when the data lands in CDF.
 - `EXTRACTOR_TS_PREFIX`: Specifies the prefix for the extractor timeseries when the data lands in CDF.